-- We expect most of the children in the Infant School to move seamlessly through to the Junior School provided behaviour and progress is in line with expectations. - Where progress and/or behaviour are not in line with expectations, parents will be contacted in the October of the year before transition (Michaelmas Term, Inf-2) and supporting evidence of the concern discussed.
+- We expect most of the children in the Infant School to move seamlessly through to the Junior School provided behaviour and progress is in line with expectations. - Where progress and/or behaviour are not in line with expectations, parents of children in Infant 2 will be contacted in the October of the year before transition, at the very latest and supporting evidence of the concern discussed.